-Under current law, incentive district TIFs created on or after January 1, 2006, do not affect levies approved after January 1, 2006, for community mental retardation and developmental disabilities programs and services; senior citizens services or facilities; county hospitals; alcohol, drug addiction, and mental health services; libraries; and children services.
+Under current law, incentive district TIFs created on or after January 1, 2006, do not affect special levies approved after January 1, 2006, and after the date the ordinance or resolution creating the district is adopted, for community mental retardation and developmental disabilities programs and services; senior citizens services or facilities; county hospitals; alcohol, drug addiction, and mental health services; libraries; and children services.
 Revenues derived from improvements that are otherwise exempt from taxation under the TIF continue to be used for the purposes for which they are levied.
 So, property in a TIF that is otherwise exempt from taxation, is subject to these levies.

-The bill specifies that, rather than otherwise tax-exempt property being subject to the levies described above, the political subdivision that creates the TIF must compensate the taxing authority that levies the tax for the full amount of revenue foregone by the taxing authority by virtue of the TIF.
-These compensation payments are required with respect to an incentive district TIF created on or after January 1, 2006, that reduces revenues derived from the above described levies, but only to the extent the foregone revenue relates to an additional levy or a replacement levy approved by the electors at an election held on or after January 1, 2006.
-Compensation payments must be made within 45 days after the county treasurer settles with the county auditor for taxes collected by the treasurer.
+The bill specifies that, rather than otherwise tax-exempt property being subject to the levies described above, the political subdivision that creates the TIF must distribute service payments to the taxing authority that levies the tax for the revenue foregone by the taxing authority by virtue of the TIF.
+These payments are required with respect to an incentive district TIF created on or after January 1, 2006, but only to the extent the foregone revenue is attributable to a new levy, or to any amount by which the effective tax rate of either a renewal levy with an increase, or a replacement levy, exceeds the effective tax rate of the levy renewed or replaced, and the levy is approved by the electors at an election held on or after January 1, 2006.
+The payments must be made within 45 days after the county treasurer settles with the county auditor for taxes collected by the treasurer.